 I have generated both the Excess Return (ER) and Total Returns (TR) trading day values for the following rolling indexes of VIX volatility futures for March 26, 2004 through February 3, 2012.

-- Month 1-2 rolling index, constant weighted average 1 month (Similar to SPVXSTR and SPVXSP)
+- Month 1-2 rolling indexes, constant weighted average 1 month (Similar to SPVXSTR and SPVXSP)

-- Month 2-3 rolling index, constant weighted average 2 months
+- Month 2-3 rolling indexes, constant weighted average 2 months

-- Month 3 -4 rolling index, constant weighted average 3 months
+- Month 3 -4 rolling indexes, constant weighted average 3 months

-- Month 4-5 rolling index, constant weighted average 4 months (Similar to SPVXMTR and SPVXMP)
+- Month 4-5 rolling indexes, constant weighted average 4 months (Similar to SPVXMTR and SPVXMP)

 These indexes, or ones like them are required if you want to backtest various ETP products, or evaluate your own volatility strategy.